lelandg/PWM-Servo-Hat-Through-Apache-Demo/README.md

 # PWM-Servo-Hat-Through-Apache-Demo
 A demo of controlling the Adafruit PWM/Servo hat through an Apache-served web page

 This is intended to be an "educational piece".
 You are welcome to do whatever you'd like with the code.
 (MIT license.)

-At this time the code causes the servos to jump a lot, so I don't think I am setting the values correctly.
-But it is useful to show how a Python script can be used through Apache.
+It is useful to show how a Python script can be used through Apache.

 Requirements:
 * Raspberry Pi with a PWM/Servo Hat from Adafruit Industries (https://learn.adafruit.com/adafruit-16-channel-pwm-servo-hat-for-raspberry-pi/)